eoyilmaz/stalker/docs/source/installation.rst

   >>> import stalker
   >>> stalker.__version__
-  0.2.5
+  0.2.21

 For developers
 ==============

-It is highly recommended to create a VirtualEnv specific for Stalker development.
+It is highly recommended to create a `VirtualEnv` specific for Stalker development.
 So to setup a virtualenv for Stalker::

-  cd ~/Documents/development
   virtualenv --no-site-packages stalker

 Then clone the repository (you need git to do that)::